ollyjshaw/dotnet_tdd/README.md

-This is a simple project to use as a starting point for TTD in dotnet core.
+This is a simple project to use as a starting point for TDD in dotnet core.

 This project shows that the tools are all there and open.